Voltstro/PlayerUtils/README.md

 # PlayerUtils
-PlayerUtils - A Minecraft Spigot plugin
+PlayerUtils - A Minecraft Spigot plugin that provides some basic player related commands.

 ## Whats the purpose of this plugin?